 Under Florida law, all owners of vehicles registered within the state are required to purchase a minimum of $10,000 of Personal Injury Protection (PIP) insurance coverage, and $10,000 of Property Damage Liability (PDL) coverage.
 PIP coverage is for each individual driver’s personal medical treatment and lost wages due to injury.
 PDL coverage is for property damage a driver caused during an accident, including repairs to another person’s car or property.

 Neither PIP or PDL coverage is for personal property damage.
 Therefore, “optional” collision insurance coverage should really be understood as essential, if not required by the law.

 Collision insurance coverage will pay for repair or replacement of your car if it is damaged in an accident.
-This coverages applies regardless of whether the accident involved another vehicle; was single-vehicle, such as a rollover; or involved impact with something else, such as a tree or utility pole.
+These coverages apply regardless of whether the accident involved another vehicle; it was a single-vehicle, such as a rollover; or involved an impact with something else, such as a tree or utility pole.

 Some other facts about this type of policy:

 - The consumer chooses their deductible when they purchase their policy.
 The higher the deductible, the more they will have to pay out-of-pocket for their expenses in the event of an accident, but the less they will have to pay for their monthly premiums.
 Consider the age of your vehicle and the amount you will be willing and capable of paying for repairs when you make a decision about your deductible.

 - While collision insurance is optional according to Florida insurance laws, many lenders require borrowers to maintain collision insurance while they are financing their vehicles.
 That means that you may have a choice about collision insurance if your car is paid off, but you may be required to have it if you have a car loan.

 - Collision insurance will cover the cost of vehicle replacement if the vehicle is totaled in an accident.